 Luckily, Cryptofully does not attract any fees and uses real time exchange rates.
 However, there’s a $5000 daily limit to comply with Central Bank of Nigeria (CBN) anti-money laundering policies.
 You can increase your daily limit by completing the KYC verification process.

 Tempo Mobile Money Transfer is a French fintech that allows users to use cryptocurrencies such as Bitcoin to send money in local currency to Africa.

 Tempo uses Stellar, an open source network for digital currency to fiat money transfers, to enable users to send money using Bitcoin.
 During the payment process, where you need to select your country, you will choose “crypto” as your country if you are not EU resident.
 Your recipient can receive money into their bank account or at a pick up cash location depending on the destination.

 Tempo has no hidden fees.
 Its fees are determined by factors such as method of receiving, payment method, etc. Your first transfer with Tempo is free.

 Using Tempo, you can send money to Benin, Cameroon, Comoros, Congo-Brazzaville, Gambia, Ivory Coast, Mali, Morocco, Nigeria, Senegal, and Togo.

 Remittances are a huge source of foreign capital in Africa, surpassing Western aid.
 In 2019 alone, Nigeria received remittances worth $23.8 billion, followed by Ghana at $3.5 billion and Kenya at $2.8 billion.
 However, Africa loses billions in transfer fees every year.
-Bitcoin-based transfers are not only cheaper, but they are also faster.
+Sending money via BTC is not only cheaper, but they are also faster.
 Cost and speed are the main considerations for migrants sending money back home.